aejmelaeus/NServiceBus.SequenceGate/README.md

 The scenario that the Sequence Gate is solving is when there are states that takes out each other and the last stat is the one that we are intrested in.

-Examples of this might be "UserEmailUpdated" or "PermissionGrantedForUser" and "PermissionDeniedForUser".
+Examples of this might be `UserEmailUpdated` or `PermissionGrantedForUser` and `PermissionDeniedForUser`.
 These types of events are important to get in the right order in downstream systems.

 ## Sequence